metalsp0rk/resticprofile/README.md

 You might want to reuse the same configuration (or bits of it) on different environments.
 One way of doing it is to create a generic configuration where specific bits will be replaced by a variable.

+### Pre-defined variables

-The syntax for variable expansion is quite simple:
+The syntax for using a pre-defined variable is:
 ```
 {{ .VariableName }}
 ```

-The list of available variables is:
+The list of pre-defined variables is:
 - **.Profile.Name** (string)
 - **.Now** ([time.Time](https://golang.org/pkg/time/) object)
 - **.CurrentDir** (string)